Nikolai Kondratiev: Fall from USSR directorship

 Kondratiev was removed from the directorship of the Institute of Conjuncture in 1928 and arrested in July 1930, accused of being a member of a "Peasants Labour Party" (a non-existent party invented by the NKVD).
 Convicted as a "kulak-professor" and sentenced to 8 years in prison, Kondratiev served his sentence, from February 1932 onwards, at Suzdal, near Moscow.
 Although his health deteriorated under poor conditions, Kondratiev continued his research and decided to prepare five new books, as he mentioned in a letter to his wife.
-Some of these texts were indeed completed and were published.
+Some of these texts were indeed completed and were published posthumously.

 His last letter was sent to his daughter, Elena Kondratieva, on 31 August 1938.
-In September 1938 during Stalin's Great Purge, he was subjected to a second trial, condemned to ten years without the right to correspond with the outside world.
-However, Kondratiev was executed at the Kommunarka shooting ground by firing squad on the same day the sentence was issued.
-Kondratiev was 46 at the time of his execution.
+In September 1938, during Stalin's Great Purge, he was tried, sentenced to death, and executed on the same day at the Kommunarka shooting ground.
+His relatives were informed that he was condemned to "ten years without the right to correspond with the outside world".
+He was 46 at the time of the execution.